Code360In/katacoda-scenarios-32/redis-ds/step1.md

-Start a redi server in docker and run in background.
+Start a Redis server in docker and run in background.

 `docker run --name redis -d redis redis-server`{{execute}}